 At this point, the waiter opens a lunch menu and places it on top of the first.
 You place your finger at the top of that menu and run it past all the stuff you don't want until you get to say, "Hamburger".
 You tap once.

-At this point, the waiter opens another menu and places it on top of the first two.
+At this point, the waiter opens a third menu and lays it on top of the first two.
 This one has everything that one might want on the burger.
 You place your finger at the top of the menu and run it past all the stuff you don't want until you get to say, "Cheese".
 You tap once.
-You then run your finger past some more stuff you don't want and tap on "Relish".
+You then run your finger past some more stuff you don't want to tap on "Relish".
 You tap some more to signal to the waiter that you have finished selecting.

-Finally, you then tap on the waiter to fold & remove the table full of menus, and you eventually get your order.
+Finally, you then tap on the waiter to fold & remove the table full of menus.
+You eventually get your order.

 Say to the waiter: "Cheeseburger with Relish, and a large Orange Juice".
 It arrives immediately. (-: